matf-pp/2020_Random_Mondrian_Art/README.md

 height:
  * Use recursion to split the region into 4 smaller regions (a vertical split and a horizontal split) with the split location is chosen randomly
-* Else if the region is wider than half the initial canvas size:
+* Else: if the region is wider than half the initial canvas size:
 Use recursion to split the region into 2 smaller regions using a vertical line with the split location chosen randomly
-* Else if the region is taller than half the initial canvas size:
+* Else: if the region is taller than half the initial canvas size:
 Use recursion to split the region into 2 smaller regions using a horizontal line with the split location is chosen randomly
-* Else if the region is big enough to split both horizontally and vertically, and both a horizontal and vertical split is randomly selected:
+* Else: if the region is big enough to split both horizontally and vertically, and both a horizontal and vertical split is randomly selected:
 Use recursion to split the region into 4 smaller regions (a vertical split and a horizontal split) with the split location is chosen randomly
-* Else if the region is big enough to split horizontally, and a horizontal split is selected:
+* Else: if the region is big enough to split horizontally, and a horizontal split is selected:
 Use recursion to split the region into 2 smaller regions using a vertical line with the split location chosen randomly
-* Else if the region is big enough to split vertically, a vertical split is selected:
+* Else: if the region is big enough to split vertically, a vertical split is selected:
 Use recursion to split the region into 2 smaller regions using a horizontal line with the split location is chosen randomly
-* Else Fill the current region (randomly, either white or colored, and if colored, with a random determination of picked color, with a pattern or not).
+* Else:fill the current region (randomly, either white or colored, and if colored, with a random determination of picked color, with a pattern or not).

 ## Language